sgmurphy/wordpress-plugins/nitropack/readme.txt

 1. Click the “Download” button on this page.
 You’ll get a .zip file, which you can save on your computer.
 2. Go to your website’s dashboard, open the “Plugins” menu and click “Add new”.
 After that, choose the nitropack.zip file and click “Install Now”
 3. You now need to **connect your website to NitroPack**.
 Simply go to [https://nitropack.io/](https://nitropack.io/) and create an account.
 After you log in, you’ll see a “Connect Your Website” menu on the left.
-There, you’ll find a Site ID and Site Secret.
+There, you’ll find a API Key and API Secret Key.
 4. Go back to your website’s dashboard.
 Click “Settings” and find the NitroPack option.
-Finally, enter your Site ID and Site Secret and click “Connect to NitroPack”.
+Finally, enter your API Key and API Secret Key and click “Connect to NitroPack”.

 That’s all there is to it!